Engaged Encounter Part II: Three to Get Married?

 Questions were submitted anonymously and selected at random to be asked and answered.
 I sked something like the following.

-Wedding: The Beginning of Our
+Wedding: The Beginning of Our Sacrament

-Our is a Sign of God's Love
+Our Love is a Sign of God's Love

 • Your openneswith me